Skip to content

 • Provide connectivity for fish and waterbugs to access different habitat areas, supporting a diversity of functional feeding groups

-• Transport organic matter that has accumulated in the channel, to increase the breakdown of organic matter in winter/spring
+• Transport organic matter that has accumulated in the channel to facilitate its breakdown and incorporation into the foodweb, with a low risk of hypoxic blackwater

 • Wet the banks to promote the recruitment and growth of streamside and emergent vegetation